wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 Yes, our plugin supports Simple, Variable, and Subscription products.

-= Can I track the performance of my Order Bumps? = Yes, we have Order Bump - Behavioral Analytics that shows Individual Order Bump Performance metrics such as View Count, Success Count, Offer to Accept Count, Offer Remove Count, Conversion Rate, and Total Sales.
+= Can I track the performance of my Order Bumps? = Yes, we have Order Bump - Behavioral Analytics that shows Individual Order Bump Performance metrics such as View Count, Success Count, Offer to Accept Count, Offer to Remove Count, Conversion Rate, and Total Sales.
 With the help of these metrics, you can easily figure out how your Order Bumps are performing and make changes accordingly.

 = My Question is Not Listed. =
 Please visit [**WooCommerce Order Bump Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/upsell-order-bump-offer-for-woocommerce/?utm_source=wpswings-order-bump-kb&utm_medium=order-bump-org-page&utm_campaign=order-bump-kb)

 == Changelog ==

+= 2.2.7 - Released on 29 September 2023 =
+* Fixes: WC Session Issue On Creating Order Manually.
+* Support: HPOS Compatibility.
+* Support: Compatibility With Latest WP(6.3.1) and WC(8.1.1)

+= 2.2.6 - Released on 28 August 2023 =
+* New: Set any page as an order success page.
+* Fixes: Issue with the Divi theme.
+* New: Compatibility with WP(6.3.0)  and WC(8.0.2)

 = 2.2.5 - Released on 8 August 2023 =
 * New : Compatibility with WP[6.3] and WC[8.0.0]